Melania appears to skip Trump’s indictment trip as Eric joins father’s flight

 The former first lady was not named among the group travelling north on Mr Trump’s private plane by The New York Times.

-Mr Trump is reportedly facing more than 30 counts related to business fraud, sources told CNN after the indictment became public.
+Mr Trump is reportedly facing 34 felony counts related to business fraud, according to a recent report from Yahoo News.

 Mr Trump has been indicted by a New York City grand jury on charges of falsifying business records stemming from payments he made to adult film star Stormy Daniels to prevent her from revealing an affair he had with her before the 2016 election.